Combating Infection Caused by Enterovirus D68

 The antiviral compound pleconaril also binds into the pocket, inhibiting infection.

 "The compound and the normal pocket factor compete with each other for binding into the pocket," Rossmann said.
 "They are both hydrophobic, and they both like to get away from water by going into the pocket.
 But which of these is going to win depends on the pocket itself, the pocket factor and properties of the antiviral compound."

-The findings are detailed in a paper appearing in the journal Science on Friday (January 2).
+The findings are detailed in a paper appearing in the journal Science.
 The paper was authored by Yue Liu, a graduate student; Ju Sheng, a technical assistant; Andrei Fokine, Geng Meng, Woong-Hee Shin, and Feng Long, post doctoral research associates; Richard Kuhn, professor and head of Purdue's Department of Biological Sciences; Daisuke Kihara, a professor of biological sciences and computer science; and Rossmann.